 Q: How many members are in the group?

-A: Any where from 35-50 members are in the group.
-The size of the group changes each year depending on the needs of the group.
+A: Typically, Triple Crown has 35-50 members are in the group.
+The size of the group changes each year depending on the needs of that year’s production.

 Q: Where do the members and staff come from?

 A: Most staff members and performing members come from the Kentucky, Ohio, West Virginia, Tennessee, and Indiana.
 Members and Staff, on average, drive over 2 hours in one direction each weekend.

 Q. What happens when a member is accepted after the audition process?

 A. Auditionees who fulfill all the requirements and expectations will be offered a contract by the Director and Program Administrator based on the Ensemble Coordinator's and section staff member's evaluations.
 Members over the legal age of 18 will be able to sign their own contract.
 Members under the age of 18 must have their parents sign the contract.